What is a DAO Deficiency? How to Increase DAO Enzymes Naturally

-Recent research shows that at least 1 percent of the world’s population suffers from histamine intolerance and, of those, almost 80% affected are middle-aged women (5).
+Research shows that at least 1 percent of the world’s population suffers from histamine intolerance and, of those, almost 80% affected are middle-aged women.

-In fact, recent research has found that DAO deficiency accounts for over 70% of all histamine intolerance (8)!
+In fact, studies show that DAO deficiency accounts for over 70% of all histamine intolerance.

 What Causes DAO Deficiency?

-There are several factors that may reduce DAO activity or produce a DAO deficiency including:
+There are several factors that may cause DAO deficiency, including:

-- Genetic inheritance - individuals may possess a genetic mutation which results in reduced production of the DAO enzyme, creating a DAO deficiency
+- Genetic inheritance - Individuals may possess a genetic mutation which results in a diamine oxidase enzyme deficiency.

-- Medications – both prescription and over-the-counter medications may contribute to reduced diamine oxidase enzyme levels.
+- Medications – Both prescription and over-the-counter medications may contribute to reduced diamine oxidase enzyme levels.
 It’s important to talk to your doctor about side effects and read the labels.

-- Gastrointestinal disorders - disorders such as irritable bowel syndrome, Crohn’s disease, ulcerative colitis, Celiac disease and small intestinal bacterial overgrowth SIBO) may all contribute to inflammation in your body causing similar symptoms as a histamine intolerance and even impacting your body’s ability to produce proper amounts of the DAO enzyme or reduced DAO production resulting in a DAO deficiency
+- Gastrointestinal disorders - Disorders such as irritable bowel syndrome (IBS), Crohn’s disease, ulcerative colitis, Celiac disease and small intestinal bacterial overgrowth (SIBO) may all contribute to inflammation in your body causing similar symptoms as a histamine intolerance and even impacting your body’s ability to produce proper amounts of the DAO enzyme.

-- Consuming histamine-rich food - some foods may inhibit the production or functioning of the DAO enzyme, or contribute to symptoms by overloading the body with more histamine than the DAO enzyme can break down
+- Consuming histamine-rich food - Some foods may inhibit the functioning of the DAO enzyme, or contribute to symptoms by overloading the body with more histamine than your enzymes can break down.

-- Alcohol as a blocker or inhibitor of DAO - Alcohol is a potent inhibitor of the DAO enzyme, thus contributing to increased histamine symptoms, on top of being high in histamine itself
+- Alcohol - Alcohol is a very potent inhibitor of the DAO enzyme, thus contributing to increased histamine symptoms, on top of being high in histamine itself.

 How to Increase DAO Enzymes Naturally